 How to buy property on your own

-How Much Can You Borrow on a Sole Income When You Buy Property?
+How Much Can You Borrow Mortgage on a Solo Income When You Buy Property?

 - Type of employment (permanent, self-employed, contract)